Best Travel Insurance for Digital Nomads in 2025: Your Guide

 - It’s hard to get them to cover scooter and motorbike accidents, even if you have an international motorbike license

-World Nomads Insurance Pricing
+Cost Of World Nomads Insurance

-Word Nomads provides insurance quotes on a person by person basis.
+Word Nomads provides insurance quotes on a person-by-person basis.

 - Standard Plan – $126.65 USD